 - In The Dark Knight, Bruce Wayne upgraded his Batman costume to fix some defects he learned in practice, such as a limit on his mobility and the inability to turn his head.
 Lucius Fox explained that this new suit is equally bulletproof and more mobile, but to do so he had to separate the pieces of armor, which gave the suit more weak points a knife (or claws) could get through.

-- In the Star Wars: Episode III Expanded Universe, the Jedi debated on who should fight General Grievous.
+- In the Expanded Universe, the Jedi debated on who should fight General Grievous in Revenge of the Sith.
 Mace Windu concluded that while both he and Yoda are more powerful Jedi, their fighting styles come with inherent weaknesses that could be their downfall.
-Windu's "Vaapad" was overly aggressive with minimal defense and Yoda's "Ataru" was a matter of compensating for his height, involving a lot of acrobatics.
-Obi-Wan Kenobi, on the other hand, mastered the "Soresu" style — offensively "weak" but with no defensive flaws, allowing him to maintain his position effectively even against the four-armed Grievous while waiting for the right moment to strike.
+Windu's Vaapad style was overly aggressive with minimal defense and Yoda's Ataru was a matter of compensating for his height, involving a lot of acrobatics.
+Obi-Wan Kenobi, on the other hand, mastered the Soresu style — offensively weak but with no defensive flaws, allowing him to maintain his position effectively even against the four-armed Grievous while waiting for the right moment to strike.
 (Its "weakness" was that a Soresu user might have to count on an opportunity arriving instead of creating one.)

-- In The Phantom Menace Qui-Gon Jinn was also a master of "Ataru".
-He met his end when the fight against Darth Maul led him into a confined space which didn't leave much room for acrobatics.
+- In The Phantom Menace Qui-Gon Jinn was also a master of Ataru.
+He met his end when the fight against Darth Maul led him into a confined space which didn't leave much room for maneuverability.

 - In The House Of God, medical interns are advised that they can be lazy, incompetent, or assholes, but not more than one.